[Note: This recipe got fresh photos in 2019.]

 Heat oven to 350 degrees F (175 degrees C).
 Grease and flour two 8 1/2- by 4 1/4-inch loaf pan, and line the bottoms with parchment paper.
 Alternatively, you can generously butter and flour a bundt pan.
 [Shown here is a 12-cup bundt.
 I haven’t tested it in a 10-cup bundt but it does look like there is room to spare in the 12-cup.]

-Cream butter and 2 cups (400 grams) sugar in the bowl of an electric mixer fitted with a paddle attachment for about 5 minutes, or until light and fluffy.
+Cream butter and 2 cups (400 grams) of the sugar (leave the last 1/2 cup for the syrup) in the bowl of an electric mixer fitted with a paddle attachment for about 5 minutes, or until light and fluffy.
 Mixing at medium speed, add eggs, one at a time, and lemon zest.

 Sift together flour, baking powder, baking soda and salt in a bowl.
 In another bowl, combine 1/4 cup (60 ml) lemon juice, buttermilk and vanilla.
 Add flour and buttermilk mixtures alternately to butter and sugar mixture, beginning and ending with flour.
 Divide batter evenly between loaf pans or pour into prepared bundt, smooth top(s), and bake for 45 minutes to 1 hour, until a cake tester comes out clean.
 The bundt version tends to be done in 45 to 50 minutes.